How to get tickets for concerts in Japan.

 How to buy tickets outside of Japan is probably one of the most asked questions by people looking to take in a concert or three while there.
 There are a number of ways to do this, but unfortunately none of them are as easy and straightforward as most people would like.
 Almost no Japanese ticket websites will accept a foreign credit card and even if they do, they’re not going to be willing to ship your tickets overseas.
 It’s not a great situation but it’s in part a way to stop ticket resellers (in other Asian countries mainly) from hoovering up tickets and reselling them for a huge profit.

 I suppose the easiest way to purchase tickets from outside of Japan would be to have a friend living in Japan get them for you.
 How many of us are fortunate enough to be in that position though?
-I know I’m not, and even then your friend probably doesn’t want to be getting an endless stream of requests for tickets.
+I most of you probably aren’t, and even if you are your friend probably doesn’t want to be getting an endless stream of requests for tickets.
 If you do have a friend who is willing to do that for you then the rest of this guide is pretty much irrelevant to you but yeah, not many of us are that lucky.

-Something I have noticed becoming more of a thing in the last 6 months or so are services like TIGET.
-It’s a ticket website that lets you reserve and purchase tickets through your smartphone.
-You then either pay on the door or present your digital ticket to get in.
-I know for a fact you can reserve from outside of Japan and I think you can even buy from outside of Japan but I haven’t been able to confirm this yet.
-The selection of shows currently is pretty limited but there’s groups like CY8ER on there so while not as well established, don’t write off sites like TIGET as an option.
+Something I have noticed becoming more of a thing in the last year or two are services like TIGET or LivePocket.
+They’re ticket websites that let you reserve and purchase tickets through your smartphone.
+You then either pay on the door or present your digital ticket to get in, depending on how the organizer has things set up.
+I know for a fact you can reserve from outside of Japan and I think you can even buy from outside of Japan but I haven’t been able to personally confirm this yet.
+The selection of shows currently is still pretty limited but there’s groups like CY8ER on there so while not as well established, don’t write off sites like TIGET or LivePocket as an option.

 On a somewhat related note, quite a few groups also take reservations through either Twitter or their websites.
 Google Translate is your friend here but if you make an effort most people will understand what you mean.
 Something like “予約お願いします” and the date of the show is usually enough to get the job done on Twitter.
 When it comes to websites there’s usually a form to fill in but it’s super straightforward and I never encountered any kind of issue that prevented me from reserving a ticket using either of these methods.
 These methods are more typically used by smaller groups though.